Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: A Language for Hypothesis Spaces

 We introduce \emph{Logic of Hypotheses} (LoH) first as a language for expressing hypothesis spaces (i.e., sets) of formulas in compact way.
 Syntactically, LoH extends propositional logic, adding a new \emph{choice operator} $[\cdot]$ that can take as input any finite number of formulas:

-where $v\in \mathcal{V}$ represents the propositional variables and $n$ can vary among the positive integers.
+where $n$ can vary among the positive integers and $v\in \mathcal{V}$ represents the propositional variables.
 Semantically, a LoH formula $\Phi$ represents an entire set of classical propositional formulas $\mathcal{H}(\Phi)$, each obtained by selecting exactly one subformula per choice operator. \begin{example} The LoH formula $\Phi \coloneqq [a,b]\land [c, d] \land \neg e$ has hypothesis space